ixd-izmir/ixd3102s20/README.md

 - [High Museum of Art - Identity](http://archive.secondstory.com/projects/browse/featured-work)

 ### Tools
-- [UXtools.co](https://uxtools.co): There are many tools for different purposes to be used in the design process.
-UXtools provides detailed comparison of tools designers use currently (based on their 2019 survey), check the tables and gain insight on which tool to choose for your design steps.
-Most related for our current purpose:
+- [UXtools.co](https://uxtools.co): Don't get lost in the variety of tools.
+UXtools provides detailed comparison of tools designers use currently (based on their 2019 survey), check the tables and gain insight on which tool to choose for which design step.
+Most related comparison tables for our current purpose:
 -- [UX Tools Comparison: Design](https://uxtools.co/tools/design)
 -- [UX Tools Comparison: Prototyping](https://uxtools.co/tools/prototyping)